wpearse/wemos-d1-garage-door-wifi/README.md

 Download this code to the Wemos D1.
 Wire the pushbutton input on the garage door the relay's contacts (in my case, the two NO contacts).

+# Assumptions

+1. You're using the Wemos relay shield
+2. Your search domain is _.local_.
+Substitute this in the URL you use to access the D1.

 # Use

 Once the D1 is installed and connected to wifi visit _name-of-garage-door.local_ in a browser.
 Hit the toggle link to active the garage door.